West Yellowstone, Montana: Climate

-At 6660 ft above sea level and nearly halfway between the equator and the North Pole, West Yellowstone experiences a subarctic climate (Köppen climate classification Dfc), with cold — sometimes bitterly cold — winters and brief but generally warm summers.
+At 6660 ft above sea level and nearly halfway between the equator and the North Pole, West Yellowstone experiences a subalpine climate (Köppen Dfc), with cold — sometimes bitterly cold — winters and brief but generally warm summers.
 West Yellowstone is snow-covered from the beginning of November until the beginning of May.
-At the peak of the snowpack, which typically occurs in early March, there is 3.5 – 4 feet of snow on the ground.
+At the peak of the snowpack, which typically occurs in early March, there is 3.5 to 4 feet of snow on the ground.
 In 2007–2008, West Yellowstone had snow on the ground from late October until mid May, with 4.5 feet of snow by late March.
 During the summer, the average low is 41 °F, and the average high is 78 °F. During the coldest month, January, the average low is 0 °F, and the average high is 24 °F.

 West Yellowstone holds the all-time lowest recorded temperature for any residential community in the contiguous United States at -66 °F, although a lower temperature was once recorded at Rogers Pass, Montana, at -70 °F.